joimb9064/EAI_project_problems/spso-vrptw/spso/readme.md

-# Route Optimization and Scheduling with Constraint-Based Decoding
+# Particle Swarm Optimization (PSO)

 This repository contains a set of Python modules designed for constraint-based decoding, optimization, and evaluation of route scheduling solutions, especially applicable to vehicle routing problems.
-The project employs various algorithms and techniques to ensure that generated routes meet constraints such as time windows, capacity limits, and service requirements.
+The project employs Particle Swarm Optimization and techniques to ensure that generated routes meet constraints such as time windows, capacity limits, and service requirements.

 ## Project Structure